BitcoinBeastie/lbryumx/README.md

 Developers are strongly encouraged to write [unit tests](/doc/unit-tests.md) for new code, and to submit new unit tests for old code.
 Unit tests can be run with: `py.test -v`

 The Travis CI system makes sure that every pull request is built, and that unit and sanity tests are automatically run.
+Then, after a success round of tests, a new Docker image is published.

 ## License